 And let's not forget about your customers' time being wasted on the phone while you check stock status.
-Do you really think they enjoy waiting on the phone listening to your 10-minute advertisement of how you're committed to cusknow who I'm talking about, tomer service, when all they
+Do you really think they enjoy waiting on the phone listening to your 10-minute advertisement of how you're committed to cusdon't you?
+Who?
+Yes, The | want to know is if an item is

 Second, money is wasted.
-If inventory is lost somewhere in your store, whether through y generation of music , misplacement, theft or breakretailers isn't always in age, it now needs to be replaced.
-Replacement inventory is no longer an asset, it's an expense. usually run 1-3 percent of To start with, time is wasted. / annual sales, but can easily run
+If inventory is lost somewhere in your store, whether through y generation of music misplacement, theft or breakretailers isn't always in age, it now needs to be replaced.
+Replacement inventory is no longer an asset, it's an expense. times forget that lurking behind Unexpected inventory shortblue eyes is a quadropehnia of ages, called inventory "shrinkbad things that happen without age" (or "shrink" for short), usually run 1-3 percent of To start with, time is wasted.
+I annual sales, but can easily run forth to the stock room to see if I that have no handle on their